 SIEF interactions

 The pre-SIEFs have been set up to establish substance sameness and to reach agreement on classification and labelling.
-The Chromium Metal Consortium is already engaged in establishing the sameness of the substances that have been pre-registered by its members and is also compiling the relevant compositional, physical, chemical and toxicity data.

-If you are within any of the pre-SIEFs for the substances represented by the Chromium Metal Consortium, we would invite you to complete our surveys questionnaires accessed with your login and password (link to the SIEF Communication Tool, see the dedicated section in the following pages).
+If you are within any of the pre-SIEFs for the substance represented by the Chromium Metal Consortium, we would invite you to complete our surveys questionnaires accessed with your login and password (link to the SIEF Communication Tool, see the dedicated section in the following pages).

 The Chromium Metal Consortium will analyse the results of these surveys and will contact you to discuss further your registration needs and obligations.